 Ongoing maintenance is required with Depo-Provera as you will need to schedule injection appointments with a nurse every three months.
 When you are ready to become pregnant, fertility may return immediately, but in some cases, may take over a year.

 Nexplanon® is a small, thin, and flexible implant that is placed discreetly under the skin of the inner arm during an in-office procedure.
 The use of a numbing agent such as Lidocaine minimizes any discomfort.
 Nexplanon has been proven to be over 99% effective in preventing pregnancy by releasing progesterone to prevent ovulation while thickening the mucus around the cervix for up to three years.

 Women have noticed menstrual changes, where menses may be lighter with less cramping, sometimes irregular, patchy or absent due to the hormones.

 The implant can be removed at any time, and it is possible to become pregnant as early as a week after removal.
 If you do not want to get pregnant, you should start another birth control method right away.

 Intrauterine Device (IUD): hormonal and copper coil

 For those who don’t want the daily hassle of remembering to take their birth control, an intrauterine device (IUD) is a good option.
 An IUD is a small plastic T-shaped device inserted into the uterus where it blocks sperm from meeting the egg.
 IUDs are more than 99% effective in pregnancy protection.
-There are two types of IUDs, one contains a low dosage of hormones and the other, which has a copper coil, does not.
-Hormonal IUDs can prevent pregnancy for up to 5 years, the copper up to 10 years.
+There are two types of IUDs, one contains a low dosage of hormones, and the other, which has a copper coil, does not.
+Hormonal IUDs can prevent pregnancy for up to 5 years, the copper for up to 10 years.